Most common type of mesothelioma, makes up more than 80% of diagnoses

 Common Tests for Diagnosing Mesothelioma

-Biopsies are an important step in diagnosing and treating mesothelioma.
-A biopsy, which removes tissue or fluid for testing, is the only way to diagnose mesothelioma.
-Imaging scans and other tests can play a role in the diagnosis process, but only biopsy testing can be conclusive.
-A biopsy can also help determine important disease factors, like cell type.
+• Biopsies: A biopsy removes tissue or fluid for testing.
+It is the only way to diagnose mesothelioma.
+Other tests can play a role in the diagnosis process, but only biopsy testing can be conclusive.

 06. Stages